Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 ### Begin Coding

-Once the candidate has discussed the approach with the interviewer and answered any questions it is time to begin coding.
+Once the candidate has discussed the approach with the interviewer and answered any questions, it is time to begin coding.

 While coding the solution it is important to remember to: